RoadieHQ/marketing-site/content/docs/tech-insights/enforce-branch-protection/index.md

    ![](../track-docker-base-image-migration/add-check-button.png)

 2. In the About section, name the Check “Require branch protection”.
-Give it the description such as “Require branch protection to be set on GitHub Repos.”
+Give it the description such as “Require branch protection to be set on GitHub Repos associated with components.”

 3. In the Conditions section, set the check condition to the following values: